BartMassey/ttt-bench/README.md

   true`.
 This was measured with a timing loop, so the result is relatively accurate.

+  Tried using vectors instead of bounded lists, but the result was about 38% slower.
+See the branch `rust-vector`.

 * Java: Compiled with Oracle `javac` 1.8.0 with `-O`.
 This was measured with a timing loop, so the result is relatively accurate and amortizes away startup costs.